argonautproject/subscriptions/Formal/Formal-Subscription-Documentation-(-to-go-in-FHIR-Spec-).md

 The server may retry the notification a fixed number of times and/or refer errors to its own alert logs.
-If the notification fails, the server should set the status to 'error' and mark the error in the resource.
-If the notification succeeds, the server should update the status to "active again.
-If a subscription fails consistently a server may choose set the subscription status to off and stop trying to send notifications.
+If the notification fails, the server should set the status to `error` and mark the error in the resource.
+If the notification succeeds, the server should update the status to `active` and may remove any error codes.
+If a subscription fails consistently a server may choose set the subscription status to `off` and stop trying to send notifications.

 If a subscription nominates a fixed end date, the server automatically